onlinecity/wp-gatewayapi/README.md

 # GatewayAPI

+> [!TIP]
+> If you just want to use the plugin, you can search for **GatewayAPI** from within the WordPress plugin directory or download it from the [official repository here](https://wordpress.org/plugins/gatewayapi/).

 ![GatewayAPI Banner](https://ps.w.org/gatewayapi/assets/banner-1544x500.png)

 Send SMS notifications for WooCommerce orders, create SMS campaigns, manage contacts, and add two-factor authentication - powered by GatewayAPI.com.